Terms & Policies

-We will generally collect personal information about Customers and Users directly by way of forms and other documents or information you submit to us (whether in paper or electronic form), correspondence you provide to us and telephone calls or meetings with you.
-This includes through mobile devices and web forms including biometric mechanisms if enabled by the Customer.
+We will generally collect personal information about you directly by way of forms and other documents or information you submit to us (whether in paper or electronic form), correspondence you provide to us and telephone calls or meetings with you.

 How we use personal information

 We may use personal information for the following purposes:

 - to provide you with the best possible service in supplying you with, and to otherwise improve, our goods and services;

 - to administer your use of our websites, programs and services (including, where applicable, to allow you to log-in to your registered account from one or more locations);

 - to answer any questions or inquiries you direct to us and to better understand your needs and interests;

 - to provide you with marketing materials in relation to offers, specials, products and services we have available from time to time;

 - for our internal management purposes, to manage our relationship with you to manage the payment and recovery of amounts payable to us by you or an entity related to you (as applicable), and to provide you with receipts (including to your email address);

 - for other purposes which are reasonably necessary in connection with our normal functions and activities; and